realityforge/planet_quake/docs/games.md

 ## TODO

+  * Finish Tig_RA3 demo.
+Finish portal features below, like interpolation, and seeing one portal surface through another portal, projectiles (distance from origin).
+Share entities between multiple server qagame QVMs, possibly through the engine itself or a new API call for game/g_*.c  Indicate clientWorld number to camera system in tr_main.c; multiworld portals.
+Add `world` game commands when using inter-dimensional teleporters, and set the `sv_mvWorld` designation for managed cameras.
+Finish multiworld TODOs like not crashing after 10 maps and cvars.
+  * Rocket Arena maps.
+Place white return teleporters for arena 0 on player_start positions and going through a portal counts as a vote to white arena to play in.
+Or use drop command to drop portal connects and in RA mode return to arena 0.
+Always spawn in arena 0 during intermission until voted, or remove guns from arena 0 and repawn in voted arena.
+  * Shoot portal gun twice to fill a specific area of space on the wall for the portal, generating a new portal model to fit the surface.
+The portal stretches to cover an entire wall.
+3 kinds of portals.
+Shoot again and the portal goes back to small and round.
+Maximize at an optional 50 x 50 = 2500 area.
+Somehow visualize morphing from sphere to whole wall.
+  * Optional for portals to be for 1 individual player, or any player can go through any players portal.
+NODRAW and SINGLECLIENT flags to be set.
   * Fix portal gun.
+Use teleporter location to draw entities in relative locations on the other side of the jump.
+Use a special flag on teleport to tell it where to interpolate for other players even though EF_TELEPORT_BIT is used, just follow velocity backwards one frame on personal teleporters.
 Looking through a standing portal has a weird repetitive effect because of depth write or sorting or something.
 Turn off depth in shader or skip entity in tr_main.c?
 Measure/cache midpoint of portal model and use on floor and wall alignment.
 Fix corners by tracing in server for edges.
 Add NOPORTAL surfaceParm.
 Still take falling damage for landing on a portal.
 Projectiles through portals.
 Face wall portals like 5 degrees towards player away from original angle.
 No falling damage while holding the portal gun.
+  * Teach bots to use portals.
+  * Add features to support other map types like Xonotic (warp zones are just automatically centered cameras with some fancy distortion shaders, Quake 1 did not normally have the camera feature) and QueToo (map format?) and Smokin' Guns probably added a surface parm.
   * Add tracer rounds, ammo clip sized packs for reloading, etc.
   * Infinite haste, how is this different than g_speed?
 Applies to only one player.
   * Boots that can climb steep slopes.
   * Jump velocity as a part of anti-gravity boots.
   * Power-ups cover entire body or just the gun setting from server and client setting.
   * Add player state to UI QVM so multiple cursors can be shared, and players can see map and game configuration.
-  * Add walk on walls, better movement than trem.
+  * Add walk on walls, better movement than Trem.
-  * Live-action minimap
+  * Live-action minimap, using procedurally generated mini maps, draw small players top-down and glowing like quad damage.
   * Ricochet mode where damage only applies after projectile bounces/splash damage
   * Showing enemy health and armor above their head like an RPG
   * Extra UI menus with multiQVM, for voting on maps and bitcoin setup, Instant replay, consolidate all VM UIs scoreboard/postgame/HUD/menus in to 1 UI system, replace the menu address with an API call.
   * Many mod support, compiling and playing lots of different game types, capture the flag with 3+ teams
   * Campaign mode, playing older engine content and playing as enemy characters, new AI for old enemies
+  * Keep away, where one team has to kill the flag carrier and return they flag to score.